 }

-We’ll log the isValid value so we can see what’s going on before we return it.
-Next, assign the handleValidate function to the rules field of the React Hook Form <Controller/>
+Log the isValid value to the console so you can see what’s going on before you return it.
+Next, add the function to the validation rules in the React Hook Form Controller component:

 rules={{